 Counsellors are here to help you heal by allowing you a space to discuss your feelings and thoughts, or offer other therapeutic tools you may find useful.
 Therapists do not give advice, only support and a non-judgemental ear.

 Our Independent Sexual Violence Advisers (ISVA) support women though the Criminal Justice Process.
 They can support you if you are considering whether to report to the Police all the way through to supporting you at court.

-If you choose to report your case to the police, advocates can help you along your legal journey through advice, information, liaising with the organizations that will be involved, and pre and posttrail support.
+If you choose to report your case to the police, advocates can help you along your legal journey through advice, information, liaising with the organisations that will be involved, and pre and post-trial support.